5 Essential Oils for Post Traumatic Growth

 The hardest thing about losing my son Max is losing the life and the assumed future that I had worked so hard to create.

-Yes, that future included Max, but it also included my continued growth, success and happiness.
+Yes, that future included Max, but it also included my continued growth, success, and happiness.
 That was what I had always envisioned for myself.
 And yet, in the blink of an eye, I was told that I could no longer have that life.
 That I would never be myself again.
 That 20 years out, I would still never function the way I did before.
 That grief is a life sentence, especially the grief of losing a child.

 But that was how others viewed my experience.
 That life needed to be all downhill from there.
 That this was a trauma no one could recover from.
-And they expected me to view it that way too.
+And they expected me to view it that way, too.
 But I didn’t want to.
-I didn’t want to accept that I could never be the same again, never be happy again, never be me again, but had to forever forward present as a shadow of my former self.
-I just couldn’t find anything in grief literature to back up that desire, until I discovered a new vocabulary word:
+I didn’t want to accept that I could never be the same again, never be happy again, never be me again, but had to forever present as a shadow of my former self.
+I couldn’t find anything in grief literature to back up that desire, until I discovered a new vocabulary word:

 Post Traumatic Growth

 I was of course familiar with Post Traumatic Stress Disorder (PTSD), but not with the potential of a positive outcome following trauma.
 I quite literally burst into tears knowing there was an option to come through tragedy better and stronger.
 To take the bounce.
-Instead of letting tragedy knock you down and stay down, to find a way to use that momentum to bounce back up higher than before.
+Instead of letting tragedy knock you down and stay down, find a way to use that momentum to bounce back up higher than before.

-Some examples of post traumatic growth include:
+Some examples of post-traumatic growth include:

 • A sense that new opportunities have emerged from the struggle, opening up possibilities that were not present before.

-• An increased sense of your own strength – “if I lived through that, I can face anything”.
+• An increased sense of your own strength – “If I lived through that, I can face anything.”

 • A greater appreciation for life in general.